 - Education and training.

-Top Finance Career Options in India are,
+Top Finance Career Opportunities in India

 - As an accountant, you can work in-house to help organizations get their finances in order, understand the soundness of their investments, and make projections to achieve long-term goals.
 Employment opportunities may arise in the commercial or private sector as well as in select accounting firms.